-Why do people cheat on exams?
+Why do college students cheat on exams?

-People often cheat because they can easily get away with it, they want better grades, or they just feel unprepared.
-Those are obvious reasons.
+College students often cheat on exams because they feel unprepared, want better grades, or just because they can get away with it.
 But beyond the obvious reasons, cheating is complex and has a lot of gray areas.
-You can learn more of the real reasons students cheat, but here are three interesting reasons:

 Do attitudes and emotions impact cheating?

-We like to think that when students have strong beliefs that cheating is wrong, they’ll avoid it, and their moral compass will steer them toward academic integrity.
-But, that usually isn’t the case.
 Attitudes, morals, and values impact intentions to cheat, but ultimately, they don’t reduce cheating behavior (Ababneh et al., 2022; Johnson‐Clements et al., 2024; Kasler et al., 2023).

 Negative emotions, like anxiety, increase cheating, especially if they expect to perform poorly or aren’t prepared (Eshet et al., 2024; Salgado et al., 2022).

-Plagiarism is confusing
+Plagiarism is confusing and ambiguous

-So, is it still cheating if students genuinely don’t know how or what to cite?
-Regardless of whether it’s intentional behavior or an innocent mistake, it needs to be addressed.
+Is it still cheating if students genuinely don’t know how or what to cite?

 They believe others students are cheating and faculty don’t care